codeATbusiness/jquery-survey/README.md

    + [jQuery](https://jquery.com)
    + [Twitter Bootstrap 3.X](http://getbootstrap.com)

     These two requirements was linked to the index.php demo project using their CDN links.
-You may use this links or your local files.
+You may use these links or your local files.

 ###Usage of the jQuery Survey Plugin
 1. Download all repository content to your computer or download the main files within the `dist` folder (see Step 2)